144 East 3rd Ave (Near Ellsworth)

 2am Burger ($11.90) with bacon and an egg.
 Very messy with the egg dripping out!
 A great hearty burger for those needing lots of protein.

-Cheeseburger ($9.90) with Natural Niman Ranch Hamburger patty, Sharp Cheddar Cheese, Fries.
+Cheeseburger ($11.80) with Black Angus Hamburger patty, Sharp Cheddar Cheese, Fries.
 They did ask us how we wanted it cooked, which is a good sign.
-The medium rare burger was of decent size, and slightly juicy.
+The medium rare burger was huge (1/2lb burger), and slightly juicy.
 Big thick sesame bun was almost too fluffy, making the patty look small.
-Cheese was fine but not extra special.
+Cheese was fine.
 Fresh condiments, slightly above average meat taste.
 Definitely better than nearby Jeffery’s.